 Weatherproofing your exterior walls.

-Regular readers may think I’m going to launch into a sales pitch again for our exterior wall coatings service (!)
+Regular readers may think I’m going to launch into a sales pitch again for our textured masonry wall coatings service (!)
 LOL, but nope, this is a general piece of advice on making sure the walls of your house, the surfaces that mother nature chucks her worst at, are in good condition and I’ll tell you why…

 The walls of ANY house, old or new, have a very important function to do, and that does not include holding the roof up!